evandavis/react-github-issues/README.md

 ### Cross-Browser Testing
 Browser testing is a deep, deep rabbit hole and an essential part of front-end development.
 For time, I have only tested this app in Chrome Canary.

-### Production Builds
-This project does not include a Webpack configuration for production builds.
-That configuration would produce a minified asset bundle and extract the CSS into an separate file, as well as providing the `NODE_ENV` for stripping dev-only code before publishing.
-The current dev configuration appends the styles with JavaScript.

 ### History State
 Current implementation loses the page state when going back to the list from an issue.
 I would love to fix this.